ecaballero-dev/ecommerce-gapsi/README.md

 ## To run the application

-If you want to run the application via terminal, you can go to the directory of this app and run in the CMD or Terminal: npm run install and then npm run dev.
+If you want to run the application via terminal, you can go to the directory of this app and run in the CMD or Terminal: `npm run install` and then `npm run dev`.

 To be able to fetch data from API, please add your API KEY to a .env file in the root folder of this project with the name of